(507) 732-7338

 16 weeks: Third Distemper booster and Rabies

-- Lyme disease is a tick borne disease.
-Even if your pet is on monthly topical flea and tick preventative this vaccine is recomended if you live in an area that has a tick season, your dog is an outdoor dog, or if your dog is a hunting dog.
+• Lyme disease is a tick-borne disease.
+Even if your pet is on a monthly topical flea and tick preventative, this vaccine is recommended if you live in an area that has a tick season, your dog is an outdoor dog, or if your dog is a hunting dog.

-- Bordetella aka: kennel cough is required by kennel and grooming facilities.
-If you plan on kenneling your dog while you are away or intend to have them professionally groomed we recommend getting this vaccine.
+• Bordetella (aka.
+Kennel Cough) is required by kennels and grooming facilities.
+If you plan on kenneling your dog while you are away or intend to have them professionally groomed, we recommend getting this vaccine.

-Lyme vaccine needs to be boostered 3-4 weeks after the initial vaccine and then given annually.
+The Lyme vaccine needs to be boosted 3-4 weeks after the initial vaccine and then given annually.

 Kittens: 6 weeks to a year